jianxiaoguo/website/content/en/docs/applications/using-dockerfiles.md

     Welcome to Drycc!
     See the documentation at http://docs.drycc.cc/ for more information.

-Because a Dockerfile application is detected, the `web` process type is automatically scaled to 1 on first deploy.
+Drycc automatically detects Dockerfile applications and scales the `web` process type to 1 on first deployment.

-Use `drycc scale web=3` to increase `web` processes to 3, for example.
-Scaling a process type directly changes the number of [containers][container] running that process.
+Scale your application by adjusting the number of containers.
+For example, use `drycc scale web=3` to run 3 web containers.

 ## Container Build Arguments

-As of Workflow v2.13.0, users can inject their application config into the Container image using [Container build arguments][build-args].
-To opt into this, users must add a new environment variable to their application:
+Starting with Workflow v2.13.0, you can inject application configuration into your container image using [Docker build arguments][build-args].
+Enable this feature by setting an environment variable:

 ```
 $ drycc config set DRYCC_DOCKER_BUILD_ARGS_ENABLED=1
 ```

-Every environment variable set with `drycc config set` will then be available for use inside the user's Dockerfile.
-For example, if a user runs `drycc config set POWERED_BY=Workflow`, the user can utilize that build argument in their Dockerfile:
+Once enabled, all environment variables set with `drycc config set` become available in your Dockerfile.
+For example, after running `drycc config set POWERED_BY=Workflow`, you can use this build argument in your Dockerfile:

 ```
 ARG POWERED_BY